Corfu island (Central)

 2. Asian Art Museum of Corfu (Palace of St. Michael and St. George or Old Palace)

 It is one of the most beautiful palaces left behind from the British occupation.
 The Palace of Saints Michael and George is a palace in the city of Corfu.
 The palace was built for Sir Thomas Maitland, the British High Commissioner of the Ionian Islands.
-It was used as the residence of the High Commissioner but was also used as the seat of the Ionian Senate of the Order of Saints Michael and George.
+It was used as the High Commissioner’s residence but was also used as the seat of the Ionian Senate of the Order of Saints Michael and George.

 The foundation stone was laid on the ground on St. George’s Day in 1819.
-The location that the Palace was built is between the old town hall of Corfu and the Venetian castle.
-After the union of the Ionian Islands with the Kingdom of Greece in 1864 the palace served as a royal residence until the Second World War.
+The Palace’s location is between the old town hall of Corfu and the Venetian castle.
+After the union of the Ionian Islands with the Kingdom of Greece in 1864, the palace served as a royal residence until the Second World War.

 Today the palace houses the Asian Art Museum of Corfu.
-The collection of the museum began to gather in 1927 and consists mainly of donations, with the largest of Grigorios Manos with 10,500 pieces.
-It is the only museum in Greece devoted to the art and antiquities of Far East and India.
-The palace is designed in Regency style by British architect George Whitmore, who was a Colonel and later Major to Royal Engineers.
-It was mainly built with white stone of Malta.
-The two gates that surround the palace are St. Michael’s Gate and the St. George Gate.
+The museum’s collection began to gather in 1927 and consists mainly of donations, with the largest of Grigorios Manos with 10,500 pieces.
+It is the only museum in Greece devoted to the Far East and India’s art and antiquities.
+The palace is designed in Regency style by British architect George Whitmore, a Colonel and later Major to Royal Engineers.
+It was mainly built with the white stone of Malta.
+The two gates that surround the palace are St. Michael’s Gate and St. George Gate.

 3. Ioannis Capodistrias Museum

-The museum is housed in the country house of the family, in the area Koukouritsa of Evropouli in Corfu, in a beautiful garden with great views.
-The Capodistrias Museum is the only museum dedicated to the life, work and depot of John Capodistrias, the great diplomat, and politician, the first Governor of Greece.
+The museum is housed in the family’s country house, in the area Koukouritsa of Evropouli in Corfu, in a beautiful garden with great views.
+The Capodistrias Museum is the only museum dedicated to the life, work, and depot of John Capodistrias, the great diplomat and politician, the first Governor of Greece.

 The Museum offers visitors the unique opportunity to explore the history of Corfu, 19th century Europe and modern Greece.
-The visitor can see in the Capodistrias Museum the country house of the Capodistrias family, personal items of Ioannis Capodistrias, as well as books, maps, etc. Moreover, honorary gifts are given to the Governor, such as medals, religious icons as well as objects from his time in the Court of Czar Alexander I ‘.
-Also, artwork, furniture and household items of the Governor and his family.
+The visitor can see in the Capodistrias Museum the country house of the Capodistrias family, personal items of Ioannis Capodistrias, and books, maps, etc. Moreover, honorary gifts are given to the Governor, such as medals, religious icons, and objects from his time in the Court of Czar Alexander I ‘.
+Also, artwork, furniture, and household items of the Governor and his family.